This lightly sweetened blueberry banana yeast bread puts a new spin on banana bread!

 Please follow the amounts listed in the directions.
 You may be tempted to add additional flour because the dough may seem “wet” as it mixes.

 It may be a “wet” dough but can be easily scraped from the mixing bowl with the help of a spatula or bowl scraper.

 Lightly flour your hands and work surface, if the dough is sticking.

 Afraid to work with yeast?

-Don’t be afraid!
-Armed with a digital kitchen thermometer, working with yeast (especially active dry yeast) is super easy!
+Have no fear!
+Armed with a digital kitchen thermometer, working with yeast (especially active dry yeast) is super easy.

 Active dry yeast needs to be dissolved and re-activated in warm liquid before mixing.
 Ideally, you want the liquid between 100-115 degrees F.